 The central theme which emerges from the shared experience of these specialists from different disciplines is this: While some cases of workplace violence can be dealt with swiftly and easily by a manager with the assistance of just one specialist or one department.
 Most cases can be resolved far more easily and effectively if there is a joint effort which has been planned out in advance by specialists from different disciplines.

 Many who have never experienced workplace violence think, "I don't need to worry about this" or "It would never happen in my department."
 Violent incidents are relatively rare, but they do occur, and lives can be lost.
 A little preparation and investment in prevention now could save a life.
 There is no strategy that works for every situation, but the likelihood of a successful resolution is much greater if you have prepared ahead of time.
 This course is designed to help you do that: Be prepared for violence in the workplace.

 Employers can take several steps to reduce the risk of legal liability.
-For example, they can implement careful hiring, employee evaluation and discipline procedures, and adopt appropriate workplace security procedures; and adopt appropriate workplace security procedures.
+For example, they can implement careful hiring, employee evaluation and discipline procedures, and adopt appropriate workplace security procedures.
 However, employers must be careful not to violate laws protecting employee privacy rights, civil rights, or rights created by the Americans with Disabilities Act.
 Employers conducting workplace violence risk assessments may want to consult with legal counsel.